- All flyers must be financial members of the Hamilton Model Aero Club. A non club member must be sponsored by a club

 Health & Safety:

 - Social Distancing rules apply.
-Maintain 2 metres separation
+Maintain 1 metre separation.

 - Anyone feeling unwell or with potential Covid-19 symptoms must stay away.

 - You must be a current 2021-2022 member to resume flying.

-- Everyone (includes visitors) must fill out the Contact Tracing Register in the Letter Box upon arrival at the field or Scan the QR Code.
-Please sanitise your hands immediately afterwards (THIS ITEM REMAINS IN PLACE UNDER LEVEL 1)
+- Everyone (includes visitors) must Scan the Covid Location Poster or fill out the Contact Tracing Register in the Letter Box upon arrival at the field.
+Please sanitise your hands immediately afterwards.

-- Bring your own hand sanitiser to the field
+- Bring your own hand Sanitiser and Bacterial Wet Wipes etc to the field for your use.

-- Bring a soapy water spray or similar for sanitising your planes and equipment (eg: Handy Andy, Dettol, dishwashing soap or similar in a spray bottle with cleaning rags/paper towels)
+- Bring a soapy water spray or similar for sanitising your planes and equipment (eg: Handy Andy, Dettol, dishwashing soap or similar in a spray bottle with cleaning rags/paper towels).
+Please take home all of your own rubbish and cleaning items.

-- Sanitise hands before and after putting the fence “down or up” and when closing the road gate
+- Sanitise hands before and after putting the fence “down or up” and when closing the road gate.
+Alternatively use gloves.

 - Sanitise all public equipment before and after use: eg Club Chairs, Table Handles, Road Cones and any club equipment used from the shed.

 - Do not touch other peoples aircraft or equipment unless asked to do so by the owner and sanitise hands immediately afterwards.

-- Sanitise/clean your aircraft, Transmitter, Starting Equipment & Tools etc regularly if others handle these items
+- Sanitise/clean your aircraft, Transmitter, Starting Equipment & Tools etc regularly if others are to handle these items.

 - Maintain 1 metre separation minimum